Implementing CRC32 Validation for Sensor Data Streams

 class SyncAlignmentError(Exception):

-"""Raised when sync sequence cannot be located within buffer limits."""
+"""Raised when the header sync cannot be located within the resync budget."""

 @dataclass(frozen=True)